Chris Nickson: Biography

 Nickson was born in Leeds, West Yorkshire, but lived in the United States from the age of 21, returning to the UK in 2005.
 As a music journalist, he specialised in world and roots music.
 For several years he wrote a regular column for Global Rhythm magazine, and wrote The NPR Curious Listener's Guide to World Music.
 He contributes interviews and reviews to several music magazines and websites.
-He has written biographies of celebrities including Emma Thompson, Ewan McGregor, Mariah Carey, Soundgarden Ozzy Osbourne David Duchovney and Christopher Reeve.
+He has written biographies of celebrities including Emma Thompson, Ewan McGregor, Mariah Carey, Soundgarden Ozzy Osbourne David Duchovny and Christopher Reeve.
 His biography of the late singer-songwriter John Martyn, Solid Air, published in 2006 was published as an ebook and as a paperback in June 2011.

 In 2010, Nickson published his first novel, The Broken Token, set in Leeds in 1731.
 The next novel in the series, Cold Cruel Winter was published in the UK in May 2011 (September in the US), with the third, The Constant Lovers, published in 2012.
 All are part of the now longer Richard Nottingham series in the historical fiction/mystery genre.
 In May 2018, the Richard Nottingham series consisted of eight books, with Free from All Danger the most recent (published in February 2018).

 Two books take place in Leeds in the 1950s: Dark Briggate Blues (2015) and its sequel, The New Eastgate Swing (2016); both feature private investigator Dan Markham.

 Nickson's DI Tom Harper series which takes place in Leeds in the 1890s, now includes six books, with Tin God the most recent (published March 2018).
 According to Kirkus Reviews, this is "an excellent character-driven [police] procedural".
+The end of the Tom Harper series was marked by a special exhibition in Leeds.
 Both series are published by Severn House.